Flowers for Self-Care

 - Help others: Relieve the pressures of the day by doing something nice for someone else.
 Visit your local flower department and buy two bouquets.
 Keep one for yourself, then take the other bouquet and “petal it forward" in a random act of kindness.
 Floral providers—here are more ways you can be involved.

-Treat yourself to a new bouquet to brighten your living space, at your bedside or your desk — you deserve it.
+Treat yourself to a new bouquet to brighten your living space — you deserve it

 Flowers bring people together, and it's important to find ways to brighten your or your loved one’s day.
 We are committed to growing farm-fresh, premium quality roses and flowers to help you live your best, most joyful life.
 Enhance your home and your life with stunning and sustainably-grown floral designs:

 posted in: Wellness